mate-academy/layout_search-bar-airbnb/readme.md

 ## Requirements:
 * use images from [src/images](src/images)
 * there must be two search bars
-* big search bar must have max-width 900px and height 70px
+* search bar must have width 100%
-* small search bar has fixed size
+* distance between two search bar not important
+* follow styles from the mock
 * default `font-weight` must be 300
-* follow styles from the mock
 * a search bar has 3 state default, `hover` and `focus`
 * don't use JavaScript
 * use `@font-face` for fonts
-* reset browser's default margins
 * add attribute `data-qa="big"` for big search bar, and `data-qa="small"` for small
 * add attribute `data-qa="keypress"` to input in big search bar